 Mary's House of Hope works to restore dignity, hope, and independence to survivors of domestic violence.

 Through gifts of support, you can empower families as they strive to build a safe, healthy, and financially independent future that is free from violence.

 Your gift to the Circle of Hope program supports operational costs for Mary's House of Hope at A Safe Place.
 These homes will continue to give hope far into the future.
 As each woman moves on to her own house, empowered and able to sustain herself and her family, the unit will be refreshed for another survivor looking to secure their independence.

 $2,083 monthly (Two 2-bedroom units and living expenses)

 build hope For Survivors

-Mary's House of Hope at A Safe Place is supported by financial gifts, grants, volunteer time and services, and donations of supplies.
+Mary's House of Hope is supported by financial gifts, grants, volunteer time and services, and donations of supplies.
 Donations are tax deductible to the extent of the law.